 The Bay of Banderas has a community-wide conservation program with several protected nurseries for turtle eggs.

 They plan turtle release ceremonies during the season at participating hotel beaches and turtle camps.
-As a tourist, you can part in one.
+And as a tourist, you can take part in one.